-The following Regulation 46A report sets out AIA's monitoring and supervisory activities between 6 April 2020 and 5 April 2021.
+The following report sets out AIA's monitoring and supervisory activities between 6 April 2021 and 5 April 2022 in the United Kingdom and Republic of Ireland.

-Understandably therefore we take our role as an anti-money laundering PBS for accountants extremely seriously.
+AIA continues to take its role as an anti-money laundering PBS for accountants extremely seriously.

 Our role as a PBS includes both enforcing compliance where breaches are detected in the course of monitoring and supervision and educating members on their AML obligations.